 3 Materialism: What does materialism mean when it comes to Satan tempting humans to sin?
 Let’s learn from Jesus’ own encounter with this aspect of the devil’s temptation.
 We will pick up the account from the Message translation, “For the third test, the Devil took Him to the peak of a huge mountain.
 He gestured expansively, pointing out all the earth’s kingdoms, how glorious they all were.
 Then he said, “They’re yours—lock, stock, and barrel.
 Just go down on your knees and worship me, and they’re yours.”
 Jesus’ refusal was curt: “Beat it, Satan!”
 He backed his rebuke with a third quotation from Deuteronomy: “Worship the Lord your God, and only Him.
 Serve Him with absolute single-heartedness” (Matt.4:8-10).
 From the account, we can see there are two obvious temptations here that can befall man: materialism and power.
 They both go hand in hand.
 Because of the diverse application of each we will deal with them separately.
 We will deal with materialism in the third temptation, and power and influence in the fourth temptation.

 What is materialism?
 As a form of temptation, materialism has a broader across-the-board effect upon humanity.
-It affects people in all societies and economic strata.
+It affects people at every level of societal structure and economic strata.
 Jesus said, “Watch out!
 Be on your guard against all kinds of greed; life does not consist in an abundance of possessions” (Luk.12:15).
 Greed and avarice can be manifested in the broad spectrum of human relationship as it concerns material concerns.
 Materialism is idolatry and goes against one of God’s commands.
 (Exo.20:3-6) Idolatry means to worship material things which people assign higher value than their worship of God.
 Our lives can become totally wrapped up in the material life and its net effect is we render God’s Word and promises ineffectual due to our reliance upon them through the fallen self who worships material things.
 Our lives are dictated by them and become literal gods.

 Material prosperity is not evil of itself.
 God blesses humanity in this physical life.
 All the beautiful creation we see around us reveal His generosity.
 However, Jesus contextualizes this temptation in that the human life and God’s material blessing comes within the framework of the greater spiritual treasure of His Kingdom we ought to pursue first.
 He said, “Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.”
 (Matt.6:19-21, 33).